Tanikai/messeji/messeji.typ

     v(1em)
   }
 }
+/// Main function to render chat history.
 #let messeji(
+  /// List of messages -> array
-  chat-data: [], // array of messages
+  chat-data: [],

+  /// Date format when the day changes. -> string
   date-changed-format: none,

+  /// Timestamp format every time a message contains a `date` value. -> string
   timestamp-format: "[year]-[month]-[day] [hour]:[minute]",

-  images: (:), // image dictionary, key is filename, value is loaded image
+  /// Image dictionary.
+Key is filename, value is loaded image. -> dictionary
+  images: (:),

-  theme: (:), // theme dictionary, if value is not filled, default is used ) = {
+  /// Theme dictionary.
+If value is not set, the default value is used. -> dictionary
+  theme: (:),
+) = {
   if chat-data.len() == 0 {
     return